 The best candidates for a traditional denture are people who are missing most or all of their natural teeth.
 A denture restores the ability to bite, chew, and smile, which means it can improve self-confidence and your diet.

-Many people who are missing all of their teeth tend of be age 65 and older.
+Many people who are missing all of their teeth tend to be age 65 and older.
 The National Institute of Dental and Craniofacial Research (NIDCR)/National Institutes of Health (NIH) estimate that 27.27 percent of seniors have no teeth, which is why dentures are common among the elderly.

 About Implant-Supported Dentures

 Implant-supported dentures are dentures that are held in place using dental implants.
 Dental implants are artificial tooth roots surgically anchored into the jawbone and soft tissue.
-This provides a stability that cannot be matched by even the best denture creams.
+This provides stability that cannot be matched by even the best denture creams.
 Additionally, dental implants prevent bone loss and gum recession along the dental arch, which are common problems associated with tooth loss.